Jiaye2027/Datathon-Market-Analysis-in-Dublin/README.md

 # Datathon-Market-Analysis-in-Dublin

 ## Introduction
 This project aims to analyze the Airbnb market in Dublin, focusing on understanding guest search behavior, host response patterns, and demand-supply gaps.
 The insights derived from this analysis will help the new city manager optimize booking strategies and improve market efficiency.
+Finally, we built an ensemble model to predict whether a search can have a successful booking.

 ## Objectives
 ### 1. Understanding the Guest's Portrait